snu-quiqcl/RFSoC/Readme.md

 Vitis : .\Vitis\VITIS_WORKSAPCE

 RFDC Control through binary file(ELF) execution

+###DDS
+Using full hardware function(e.g. NCO, x8 interpolation) in 100MHz makes 300ns latency.
+However 100MHz without additional function has 100ns latency and 200MHz has a 80~90ns latency.
+So DDS has to be implemented in Verilog code.
+In addition AD9910 latency which is located in data sheet should be compared.
 ## Software Project
 ### Python to C Code Interpreter
 Python Code : .\Compiler\PythonCode\python2C.py